)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Car insurance requirements vary by state and can influence your auto insurance premium.
 Even though drivers have to purchase four types of required coverage, car insurance in Massachusetts is relatively cheap.
-State residents pay 17% less for full-coverage car insurance than the national average.
+State residents pay $161 per month for full coverage compared to the national monthly average of $195.

 Massachusetts car insurance requirements